dotnet/orleans/Samples-Overview/Azure-Web-Sample.md

 **OrleansAzureSilos**, the Worker Role integration logic that hosts the Orleans silo in the cloud.
 **WebRole**, which provides a simple HTML UI for the Orleans backend.

+##Run AzureWebSample Locally

-The sample is configured to run inside of the Azure Compute Emulator on your desktop by default.
-Make sure you start Visual Studio with administrative privileges before starting the sample in the emulator.
+The sample is configured to run inside of the Azure Compute Emulator on your desktop by default, so make sure that **OrleansAzureSample** is set as the **Startup Project** in this solution and just press F5 to build and run the sample locally.

+You do not need to start Visual Studio with administrative privileges to run this sample in the emulator - it is designed to use both **IIS Express** and **Express Emulator**, so make sure these options are selected in OrleansAzureSample->Properties->Web.
+You may also need to select the "Use IIS Express for web sites and projects" in Tools->Options->Projects and Solutions->Web Projects.

+##Run AzureWebSample in Azure Cloud

-To get the sample running in the cloud, open the `ServiceConfiguration.Cloud.cscfg` file in the OrleansAzureSample project.
+To get the sample running in the Azure cloud, open the `ServiceConfiguration.Cloud.cscfg` file in the OrleansAzureSample project.

 Edit the connection strings, replacing `MYACCOUNTNAME` and `MYACCOUNTKEY` with data you get from the Azure portal, logged in to your account.
 It may be useful to set up a new storage account within your subscription just for samples testing.
 All four connection strings will look exactly the same.